-Nesselröden Demonstration Site (Germany)The Nesselröden Demonstration Site is approx. 500 ha and is situated 15 km east of the university town of Göttingen.
+Nesselröden Demonstration Site (Germany)The Nesselröden demonstration site is 500 ha in size and is situated 15 km east of the university town of Göttingen.

-The hilly landscape is mainly used for agriculture, but forest is abundant.
-Many farmers rent or own fields in the area and the most common crops are wheat, rape, small patches of meadows and maize.
-One part of the project area still has quite small fields, is well structured by margins, grassy paths and some shrubs, but is close to a forest.
+The area is dominated by agriculture and the most common crops are wheat, rape, small parcels of meadows and maize.
+One part of the project area is hilly and still has quite small fields, is well structured by margins, grassy paths and some shrubs.
+Several hectares of flower blocks and fallow land have been established 15 years ago.
 The second half of the area has larger fields and is less structured.

 For further details, please contact:

 Dr. Eckhard Gottschalk (Georg-August-University of Göttingen)